Shop our range of CPAP machines.

 Parts of a CPAP Machine

 Generally, there are three main components of a CPAP machine.
 While there are other, more specific parts of a CPAP machine, it's crucial for you to understand the motor, CPAP hose, and CPAP mask to understand how these machines work and what they do.
+At Air Liquide we also offer a wide range of CPAP accessories.

 When buying CPAP machines online, you need to ensure all of these components are sufficient to ensure that they can treat your sleep apnea properly.